 The Key to Consistently Making Putts

-Who wouldn’t love to improve their putting?
+Who wouldn’t love to improve their putting and start making putts more consistently?
 The better you are at making putts, the better your scorecard looks.
 Unfortunately, a lot of golfers find themselves shooting the same scores over and over again with no idea how to get off the green in fewer strokes.
 If you relate to this problem, I’m here to help.

 I am going to share with you the one key skill that you must master in order to be a better putter.
 I will also share three drills designed to help you practice this skill.

 But first, I’d like to take a step back and look at the big picture, including five key concepts that you need have down in order to develop that one “King of the Hill” skill.

 The information I share here is all data-driven, collected from our putting system, the Quintic Putting System.
 Through the Quintic System, we’ve gained a clearer understanding of how and why the ball rolls the way it does.
 I’ll spare you the academic language and keep this simple.
 Just remember, these concepts are not based on my opinions or preferences.
 Rather, they are developed from scientific data.

 Five Key Components of a Quality Putt